LienBosmans/stack-t/README.md

 If you run `dbt build` again, the missing rows will now be added in your dbt model without modifying the input file.

+## More on Stack't

+Stack't main paper:
+- 'Dynamic and Scalable Data Preparation for Object-Centric Process Mining', [available on arXiv](https://arxiv.org/abs/2410.00596)

+Papers referencing Stack't:
+- 'Towards a Simple and Extensible Standard for Object-Centric Event Data (OCED) -- Core Model, Design Space, and Lessons Learned', [available on arXiv](https://arxiv.org/abs/2410.14495)

 ## About me and this project

 I'm Lien Bosmans, a data enthusiast located in Leuven (Belgium).
 This project is my personal adventure into process mining & building a MDS-in-a-box.
+With Stack't I hope to further bridge academia and industry by providing a solid open-source framework for data preparation in the context of object-centric process mining.

 Feel free to reach out on lienbosmans@live.com with your feedback and questions.
+I'm specifically open for any ideas and collaborations to extend Stack't with
+- more data extractors (preferably using publicly available API's with real-life process data)
+- more data exporters (to support novel or existing implementations of object-centric process mining methods and algorithms)
+- better documentation (to make Stack't more accessible)

+Stack't was inspired by
+- 'Modern Data Stack in a Box with DuckDB', blogpost by Jacob Matson. (https://duckdb.org/2022/10/12/modern-data-stack-in-a-box.html)
+- van der Aalst, Wil MP.
+"Object-Centric Process Mining: Unravelling the Fabric of Real Processes."
+Mathematics 11.12 (2023): 2691. (https://www.mdpi.com/2227-7390/11/12/2691)
+- Berti, Alessandro, et al. "OCEL (Object-Centric Event Log) 2.0 Specification."
+(2023). (https://www.ocel-standard.org/2.0/ocel20_specification.pdf)